yapxuan/nixpkgs-review-gha/README.md

 ## Setup
 1. [Fork](https://github.com/Defelo/nixpkgs-review-gha/fork) this repository.
 2. In your fork, go to the [Actions](../../actions) tab and enable GitHub Actions workflows.
+3. If you don't want to set up [automatic self-updates](#automatic-self-updates-optional), please disable the `self-update` workflow ([Actions / `self-update`](../../actions/workflows/self-update.yml) > `...` button (top right corner) > `Disable workflow`).

 ### Post Results / Auto Approve (optional)
 If you want nixpkgs-review-gha to automatically post the results on the reviewed pull requests or automatically approve them, you need to generate a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens):

 1. Go to <https://github.com/settings/tokens> and generate a new **classic** token with the `public_repo` scope.
 2. In your fork, go to "Settings" > "Secrets and variables" > "Actions" and [add a new repository secret](../../settings/secrets/actions/new) with the name `GH_TOKEN` and set its value to the personal access token you generated before.

+### Automatic Self-Updates (optional)
+If you want your fork to update itself on a regular basis, you need to generate a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Note that this token is different from the one used above!

+1. Go to <https://github.com/settings/personal-access-tokens> and generate a new **Fine-grained token** token with access to only your fork ("Repository access" > "Only select repositories") and "Read and write" permissions for both "Contents" and "Workflows".
+2. In your fork, go to "Settings" > "Secrets and variables" > "Actions" and [add a new repository secret](../../settings/secrets/actions/new) with the name `GH_SELF_UPDATE_TOKEN` and set its value to the personal access token you generated before.

 ### Push to Attic Cache (optional)
 Follow these steps if you want nixpkgs-review-gha to push new packages to an [Attic](https://github.com/zhaofengli/attic) cache.
 Replace `$CACHE` with the name of your cache (e.g. `nixpkgs`) and `$SERVER` with the url of your Attic server (e.g. `https://attic.example.com/`):